The Chants fell 4-0 to the Demon Deacons in their second NCAA appearance.

 The 2009 season was arguably one of the better ones under Powers.
 The Chanticleers battled their way to a 16-6 overall record and a 4-2 league mark, finishing in third place.
 Coastal had a great 10-0 start to the season, beating Georgia Southern, 4-3, Gardner-Webb, 6-1 and Campbell, 4-3.
 Another first happened under Powers as the doubles team of German Perez and Ernesto Ramos were ranked #68 nationally.

 In Powers' first season, Coastal Carolina improved its overall record by winning seven more matches than the previous year, posting an 8-16 overall record.

 Under the guidance of Powers and the Coastal Carolina academic staff, the men's tennis team has excelled in the classroom.
 As a team, Coastal Carolina has been named an Intercollegiate Tennis Association (ITA) All-Academic Team twelve consecutive seasons, an honor bestowed upon any team that posts a cumulative grade-point average of 3.2 or higher during the academic year.
 Individually, 17 players have been selected as ITA Scholar-Athletes, which require's a 3.5 GPA or higher.
 After taking reins of the program in 2005, Powers mentored Big South Scholar-Athlete of the Year recipients Brian Dowis (2005) and Richard Redding (2007), who were also named to the First Team Academic All-District as presented by CoSIDA.
-Redding went on to became the first ever ESPN the Magazine Academic All-American in Coastal Carolina men's tennis history.
+Redding went on to become the first ever ESPN the Magazine Academic All-American in Coastal Carolina men's tennis history.

 Before he was named head coach in 2004, Powers served as the assistant coach for both men's and women's programs at Coastal Carolina for four years, helping the 2001 women's squad to the Big South championship and a NCAA Tournament appearance.